UK Car Market Statistics: Used and New Car Sales in Q4 2025 and Q1 2026

-We cover the bestselling car types and models, sales by powertrain (new and used), and the incentives and challenges shaping the UK’s used and new car - and EV markets.
+In this edition, we'll cover the best-selling car types and models, sales by powertrain (new and used), and the incentives and challenges shaping the UK's used and new car - and EV markets.

 Get a free valuation